• GLE is jointly owned by Silex (51%) and Cameco Corporation (49%)

 • PLEF HALEU Production: Production of HALEU (U-235 assays up to ~20%) via enrichment with the SILEX technology to supply fuel for next generation advanced reactors, including SMRs.

 The PLEF project opportunities are underpinned by the 2016 agreement between GLE and the DOE, which, through the acquisition of over 200,000 metric tonnes of depleted tails owned by the DOE, provides the feedstock for the production of natural grade uranium hexafluoride (UF6) over three decades.
-The output of the proposed plant would be sold into the global uranium market at an expected production rate equivalent to a uranium mine with an annual output of up to 5 million pounds of uranium oxide, which would rank in the top 10 of today’s uranium mines by production volume.
+The output of the proposed plant would be sold into the global uranium market at an expected production rate equivalent to a uranium mine with an annual output of up to 5 million pounds of uranium oxide, which would rank in the top 10 of today’s uranium mines.
 Preliminary analysis by Silex of PLEF UF6 Production indicates it could rank equal to a ‘Tier 1’ uranium project based on current estimates of longevity and low cost of production.

-The SILEX Technology License Agreement
+The SILEX Technology Commercialisation and License Agreement with GLE

 • Perpetual royalty of a minimum of 7%: payable to Silex on GLE’s enrichment (SWU1) revenues from use of the SILEX technology